Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Kunal Shah

-Yeah, so on the growth guidance, 22 to 24 odd percent apart from SME which you appear maybe it’s almost bottomed out.
-We have started to see the sequential growth and we will get into double digits X of that when we and the newer businesses, where do we see we would be able to grow at a pace faster than the overall AUM growth?
-And which segments do you still believe could continue to lag so particularly on our core segments as well.
-If you can highlight that, that would be helpful.
+Yeah.
+So on the growth guidance, 22% to 24-odd percent apart from SME, which you — appear maybe it’s almost bottomed out, we have started to see the sequential growth and we will get into double digits.
+Ex of that when we — and the newer businesses, where do we see we would be able to grow at a pace faster than the overall AUM growth?
+And which segments do you still believe could continue to lag, so particularly on our core segments as well.
+If you can highlight that, that would be helpful, yes.

 Sandeep Jain

+Yeah.
 So Kunal, the idea would be to maintain the portfolio mix.
 I think that’s very, very dear to us.
 That gives us the right balance of risk and profitability.
 So that’s going to be the agenda for next year as well.
-Having said so, I think when you look at current year number of 22.4% of AUM growth, this is impacted by two things.
-One, the captive tool at financing business has seen an attrition of 60%.
-That’s almost 6,500 crores of attrition that we have recorded in the current year on account of winding out of capital.
+Having said so, I think when you look at current year number of 22.4% of AUM growth, this is impacted by 2 things: one, the captive two-wheeler three-wheeler financing business has seen an attrition of 60%.
+That’s almost INR6,500 crores of attrition that we have recorded in the current year on account of winding down of captive business.
 That’s one.

-Second MSME, the growth used to be 25 28, 30% has been brought down to 6%.
-These two business one, the impact of captive dial down will be much, much lesser in the next year.
-MSME should start to come back into some growth momentum to double the number from second half onwards.
+Second, MSME, the growth used to be 25%, 28%, 30%, has been brought down to 6%.
+These two business, one, the impact of captive dial down will be much, much lesser in the next year.
+MSME should start to come back into some growth momentum to double-digit number from second half onwards.
 These two things should provide tailwind on the overall growth number.
-Having said so, there are few businesses which are new in nature like gold loan, financing, tractor CV and so on so forth.
-They may grow faster than rest of the business because of very, very low basis.
+Having said so, there are a few businesses which are in nature, like gold loan financing, tractors, CV and so on and so forth.
+They may grow faster than rest of the business because of very, very low base.

 Rajeev Jain

-Just the last one I’ll make Kunal.
-If you plot panel 63 of composition of a balance sheet over a period of even last year, five years, you will not see material movement at all actually.
-So you know, you see very little movement.
-Number one.
-The base of each one of them is very large.
+Just the last point I’ll make, Kunal, if you plot panel 63 of composition of our balance sheet over a period of even last five years, you will not see material movement at all actually.
+So you will see very little movement.
+Number one, the base of each one of them is very large.
 I mean there are moments like gold loans that come once in a while.
-Otherwise you will see reasonable secular growth and a reasonably diversified portfolio.
+Otherwise, you will see a reasonable secular growth and a reasonably diversified portfolio.

 Operator